top of page

 There’s no denying the horrible torment that the enemies of God and those who have rejected Him will experience on the Day of Judgment.
 The “wailing and gnashing of teeth” is language that cannot be mistaken as anything but terrible.
 The same can be said about Mark 9:45.
 Jesus warns in no uncertain terms that men would have wished they were dismembered in this life than to experience an afterlife burning up in the fires of hell.
 In Revelation 14:10, we are warned that those who perish divorced from God will be “tormented with fire and brimstone in the presence of the holy angels and in the presence of the Lamb”.
 Everyone that has engaged in lawless behavior will have their allotted portion in the lake of fire “which burns with fire and brimstone”.

 Finally, in respect to the degree of punishment and the length of time that every unbeliever spends in hell, only God knows those exact details.
-We can just imagine that it might be the difference between one individual whose sins were minimal, burning up like a twig, as opposed to another, whose sins were more egregious, burning up at the rate of a 50 ton redwood.
+Yet, we can imagine it as the difference between one individual with minimal sins, consumed like a twig, versus another with more grievous sins, burning at the rate of a 50-ton redwood.
 Whatever the outcome, we can be confident in God’s perfect justice:

 And that servant, which knew his lord's will, and prepared not himself, neither did according to his will, shall be beaten with many stripes.
 But he that knew not, and did commit things worthy of stripes, shall be beaten with few stripes.
 For unto whomsoever much is given, of him shall be much required: and to whom men have committed much, of him they will ask the more (Luk 12:47-48).